BlueberryMC/Blueberry/CONTRIBUTING.md

 Assuming you have already forked the repository:
 1. Clone your fork to your local machine
 2. Type `./blueberry patch` in a terminal to apply the changes from upstream (It takes some time!)
+   - Alternatively, you can also do `./scripts/applyPatches.sh` to just apply patches from MagmaCube-Patches.
+It can be useful when there are no upstream (MagmaCube) changes, and you don't want to waste time.
 3. cd into `Blueberry-Client` for client changes.

 - Every single commit in `Blueberry-Client` is a patch